 Main Library Meeting Room Use

-Limits on Use
+Limits On Use

 • Except for Friends of the Library events, events that have as their primary purpose the sale or marketing of goods or services are prohibited.
 Ancillary selling or marketing - such as selling recordings at the end of a concert - is permitted.
 The Library reserves the right to limit selling or marketing activities.